major/major.io/content/post/2019-03-17-pixel-3-wifi-drops-constantly.md

 * Assigning a static IP address on the Pixel made no improvement
 * Using unencrypted SSIDs made no improvement

 At this point, I felt strongly that the APs had nothing to do with it.
-However, I ordered a [NetGear Orbi] mesh router and satellite
+I ordered a new [NetGear Orbi] mesh router and satellite anyway.
+The Pixels still dropped off the wireless network even with the new Orbi APs.

 ## Reading logs